magenta/magenta/_posts/2016-06-09-recurrent-neural-network-generation-tutorial.markdown

 probability distribution over the next notes given all the previous notes.
 By sampling from that distribution and feeding the chosen note back into the model at the next step, the RNN can dream up an entire melody.
 Generative models are typically unsupervised, meaning that there are samples but no labels.
-However we turn the problem of melody generation into a supervised one by trying to predict the next note in a sequence, that way labels can be derived from any dataset of just music and nothing else.
+However, we turn the problem of melody generation into a supervised one by trying to predict the next note in a sequence, that way labels can be derived from any dataset of just music and nothing else.
 This allows us to use RNNs which are supervised